tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 {% endhighlight %}

-Here have a component that is customizable with options, that does its job as it's supposed to and that provides ways for other pieces of an application to hook into and modify the its behavior.
+Here have a component that is customizable with options, that does its job as it&#8217;s supposed to and that provides ways for other pieces of an application to hook into and modify its behavior.

-Admittedly, this implementation is much longer, but that's the price of writing something that will work anywhere
+Admittedly, this implementation is much longer, but that&#8217;s the price of writing something that will work anywhere

 ##### Dropdown

-Let's take our example even further.
+Let&#8217;s take our example even further.
 Now, we want an actual dropdown.
 That is, we want to use our little toggle widget but change the contents of the panel to reflect what ever items are supposed to be in the dropdown.
 And we want our widget to be